© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 TUAPSE: What is "certified"?

-VK: "Certified" means doctors who worked in the institution, in the camp area - the hospital was full, there was a staff ...
+VK: "Certified" means doctors who worked in the enterprise, in the camp area - there was a whole hospital, with staff ...
 Then they started to certify, there are all surgeons and nurses ...

-VK: No, it was special, for the establishment of the N-240 Ministry of the Interior of the USSR.
+VK: No, it was special, for enterprise N-240 Ministry of the Interior of the USSR.
 The Ministry of Internal Affairs had great power at that time.

 NAVIG: It used to be Ivdellag.